Welcome to Helsinki, the charming capital of Finland and the host of the ISU World Figure Skating Championships 2017!

 Helsinki is a unique and diverse city, where interesting history meets contemporary Scandinavian style – a city whose urban cosmopolitan lifestyle exists in perfect harmony with nature.
 Helsinki has something for everyone!

-If you are interested in going outside of Helsinki to see a more rural side of Finland, you can take a daytrip for example to charming Porvoo with its beautiful wooden old town.
+If you are interested in going outside Helsinki and want to see more rural views take a daytrip for example to charming Porvoo with its beautiful wooden old town.

 In just a short time Helsinki has developed into the home of delectable food.
 “New Nordic Cuisine” has taken over the scene and found a truly receptive audience among the trendy small restaurants that have been established in recent years by up and coming chefs.